Skip to main content

 Set Folder Options to Show File Extensions

-SMA Technologies recommends the folder options on the Windows machine be configured to show file extensions.
-With this option set, you will always be sure of the exact file names on the system.
+Continuous recommends configuring folder options on the Windows machine to show file extensions, so you can verify exact file names on the system.

 Example

-If file extensions are not displayed and you create a text document named test.txt, the operating system would create a file named test.txt.txt.
-If SMA Resource Monitor is looking for test.txt, it will not be able to find test.txt.txt.
+If file extensions are not displayed and you create a text document named test.txt, the operating system creates a file named test.txt.txt.
+If SMA Resource Monitor is looking for test.txt, it cannot find test.txt.txt.

-1. Right-click on the Start button and select Explore from the menu.
+1. Right-click the Start button and select Explore from the menu.

-4. Make sure the Hide extensions of known file types checkbox is not selected.
+4. Verify that the Hide extensions of known file types option is not selected.

-5. Click the Apply to All Folders button (at the top of the window).
+5. Select the Apply to All Folders button.

 Upgrade Installation